altercation/figtree/README.md

 ## USAGE: Updating overlay in a local profile

+Each profile can have an optional overlay directory in the same parent folder.
+This overlay directory acts as a fake root where overlay files are saved and will be installed.
+Thus if you have a profile reference by the path:

+    systems/lenovo/x220

+The "standard" figtree path for that will be (locally)

+    /usr/lib/aif/user/figtree/systems/lenovo/x220/profile

+The overlay file for /etc/acpi/handler.sh would thus be:

+    /usr/lib/aif/user/figtree/systems/lenovo/x220/overlay/etc/acpi/handler.sh

+These overlay files can be automatically saved into your profile overlay directory from your current live system using the figtree partial procedure `partial-update-overlay`.
+Examples:

 Update all linked profiles, wiping out existing overlay directory:

     # aif -p figtree/partial-update-overlay -c profiles/my-desktop -wf